 Environment Rating Providing a helpful and supportive attitude for your role as a PT student.
 4 Providing effective role models for problem solving, communication, and teamwork.
 4 Demonstrating high morale and harmonious working relationships.
 4 Adhering to ethical codes and legal statutes and standards (eg, Medicare, HIPAA, 4 informed consent, APTA Code of Ethics, etc).
 Being sensitive to individual differences (ie, race, age, ethnicity, etc).
 4 Using evidence to support clinical practice.
 4 Being involved in professional development (eg, degree and non-degree continuing 4 education, in-services, journal clubs, etc).
 Being involved in district, state, regional, and/or national professional activities.
 4

-10. What suggestions, relative to the items in question #9, could you offer to improve the environment for professional practice and growth?
-N/A I felt completely satisfied and challenged to the best of my abilities.
+10. What suggestions, relative to the items in question #9, could you offer to improve the environment for professional practice and growth? n/a

 Clinical Experience